 Two major organizational changes became effective in the fall of 1971.
 With the existing evening program as its core, the College of Continuing Education was established and a College of Nursing was proposed.
 The following fall, the Department of Business Administration was expanded and reorganized as the College of Business.
 These colleges, together with the College of Arts and Sciences, thus came to represent an organizational structure that no longer seemed appropriately designated by the term “college.”
 For that reason, among others, the decision was made in 1973 to become a university.
 The name was changed officially to Lewis University.
 As John Henry Cardinal Newman wrote, “To be perfect is to have changed often.”

 In July 1975, a significant step in the development of Lewis University occurred with the accreditation by the North Central Association of graduate programs (master’s and first professional degree levels).
 During the 1980s, Lewis University expanded its programs to off-campus sites, establishing sites at Little Company of Mary Hospital in Evergreen Park, a graduate center in Oak Brook and sites in Schaumburg and LaSalle/Peru.
 Coursework also became available at sites such as St. Patrick’s High School in Chicago.
-In the 1990s, the satellite campus at Little Company of Mary Hospital was moved to a new Lewis education center at Hickory Hills, and off-campus sites multiplied to meet student demand and enhance student access.
-Today, in addition to campuses in Oak Brook and Hickory Hills, the University has expanded its campus locations to Tinley Park, Shorewood, and Chicago in Illinois, as well as Albuquerque, New Mexico.
+In the 1990s, the satellite campus at Little Company of Mary Hospital was moved to a new Lewis education center at Hickory Hills, and off-campus sites expanded to meet student demand and enhance student access.
+Today, in addition to campuses in Oak Brook and Hickory Hills, the University has locations in Tinley Park and Chicago in Illinois, as well as Albuquerque, New Mexico.

-The Lewis University Career Education Program (LUCEP) was first established in the fall of 1990 to offer an accelerated undergraduate degree program in business administration for working adults.
+The Lewis University Career Education Program (LUCEP) was first established in the fall of 1990 to offer an accelerated undergraduate degree completion program in business administration for working adults.
 The degree offerings have expanded rapidly and are now delivered through the School for Professional and Continuing Education (SPCE), established in 2006.
-Programs include bachelor’s degree completion majors in business administration, information technology management, human resource management, management, organizational leadership, paralegal studies, professional studies, applied sociology and political science, healthcare leadership and an RN/BSN completion program.
-New undergraduate programs were approved for fall 2008 in construction administration and hospitality administration, the first two programs to be developed under the School.
-A graduate program in organizational leadership is also offered.
+Programs are offered today in several areas of business, technology, and nursing in accelerated evening, weekend and online formats.

 In 2001, De La Salle Hall was purchased from the De La Salle Christian Brothers to provide for additional academic space, and faculty and staff offices.
 That same year, Lewis also acquired the Fitzpatrick House, located directly across from the main campus on Route 53.
 The building was part of the homestead that included the original 170 acres of campus, donated to the Archdiocese of Chicago in 1920 by Michael and Frances Fitzpatrick.